gaurav67890/Pytorch_Tutorials/README.md

 # Hyper-parameter tuning in GCP

-### Note: Just incase you are master branch, switch to feat/AICAR-325-hyperparameter-tuning-scratch branch.
-For GCP training, all the required code are inside feat/AICAR-325-hyperparameter-tuning-scratch branch, not inside master.
+### Note: Just incase you are at master branch, switch to feat/AICAR-325-hyperparameter-tuning-scratch branch.
+For GCP training, all the required code is inside feat/AICAR-325-hyperparameter-tuning-scratch branch, not inside master.

 ### 1. Install google cloud and login https://cloud.google.com/sdk/docs
 ```